-We have performed an examination of the statement of cash receipts and payments of the Development Fund for Iraq for the period from 22 May 2003 to 31 December 2003, with our audit report issued thereon on 29 June 2004.
-We expressed a qualified audit opinion on the completeness of export sales of petroleum and petroleum products, as also noted in our findings in section 3.2.5 above.
+We have performed an examination of the statement of cash receipts and payments of the Development Fund for Iraq for the period from 1 January 2004 to 28 June 2004, with our audit report issued thereon on 30 September 2004.
+We expressed a qualified audit opinion on the completeness of cash receipts, as also noted in our findings in section 3.2.7 above.
+We expressed a qualified audit opinion on the completeness of export sales of petroleum and petroleum products, as also noted in our findings in section 3.2.9 above.

-This report is intended solely for the information and use of the International Advisory and Monitoring Board of the Development Fund for Iraq and the Coalition Provisional Authority, and is not intended to be, and should not be, used by, or relied upon by, anyone other than these specified parties.
+This report is intended solely for the information and use of the International Advisory and Monitoring Board of the Development Fund for Iraq and the Project and Contracting Office, and is not intended to be, and should not be, used by, or relied upon by, anyone other than these specified parties.
 However, this report is a matter of public record and its distribution is not limited.
 We do not accept or assume responsibility for any other purpose or to any other person to whom this statement is shown or into whose hands it may come save where expressly agreed by our consent in writing.

-Manama, Kingdom of Bahrain 29 June 2004
+Manama, Kingdom of Bahrain 30 September 2004 KPMG